solita/solita.github.com/_posts/2024-06-03-storybook-visual-testing.md

             "npx wait-on http://127.0.0.1:6006 && $test_command"
 ```

-This script starts a webserver to serve the previously built storybook and then runs the test command to execute the test. run-visual-tests-in-docker.sh takes the optional parameter `update` which is passed all the way here to this script.
+This script starts a webserver to serve the previously built storybook and then runs the test command to execute the
+test. run-visual-tests-in-docker.sh takes the optional parameter `update` which is passed all the way here to this
+script.
 Without this parameter, the script only runs the tests.
 With the parameter, the snapshots are updated.
+Test
-Test results diffs and updated snapshots are then copied to the host machine after the execution.
+results diffs and updated snapshots are then copied to the host machine after the execution.

-Now when running the tests with `./run-visual-tests-in-docker.sh` runs the tests with the same output no matter what the OS on the developer computer is and your new Storybook-based visual tests pass (or fail) as they should in CI.
+Now, running the tests with `./run-visual-tests-in-docker.sh` will produce the same output regardless of the operating
+system on the developer's computer.
+This ensures that your new Storybook-based visual tests pass (or fail) as expected
+in the CI environment.

+In conclusion, Storybook is not only a powerful tool for developing and documenting UI components, but can also be used
+as a visual testing tool.
+With Storybook Test Runner and jest-image-snapshot, we can automate visual testing and reduce the risk of visual
+regressions and.
+While the initial setup with Docker might seem complex, the benefits of automated visual tests in CI
+outweigh the setup costs once it's up and running.